 Access the OWA Floating LiDAR Repository July 2018 >

 In 2013, the OWA launched a measurement campaign at the Rødsand II wind farm.
 The £2m wake effects measurement project has provided detailed measurement data to the wind industry to help better understand how the wind behaves in complex situations offshore.
 This data is currently being analysed in order to help the industry improve prediction accuracy, reduce financing costs and optimise windfarm layouts.

 Image: Analysis of ANSYS WindModeller wake software

-The OWA has also published its Floating LiDAR Recommended Practice report which builds on work initially undertaken as part of the IEA Task 32 workforce and sets out key parameters and issues to consider when deploying floating LiDAR devices, both during validation and in commercial campaigns.
+The OWA has also published the Floating LiDAR Recommended Practice document Working closely with the IEA Task 32 workforce.
+The Recommended Practices sets out key parameters and issues to consider when deploying floating LiDAR devices, both during validation and in commercial campaigns.
 The OWA published this document in 2016, and the IEA built upon this work to publish a further version in 2017, available on their website.

 The development of the 'OWA Recommended Practices for Floating LiDAR systems' was a fundamental milestone for the total acceptance of this technology to measure bankable wind conditions in the offshore environment

 Javier Rodriguez Ruiz- Iberdrola

 The OWA Wakes and Wind Resource working group has also funded validation campaigns for several floating LiDAR devices.